quinnwong31/LoanQualiferWithCLI/README.md

 The following libraries are used:

-- **Path** - XXX
-- **CSV** - XXX
+- **pathlib** - This library is used to determine the path to the daily_rate_sheet.csv and the path to save the qualifying_loans.csv to.
+Please see [pathlib documentation](https://docs.python.org/3/library/pathlib.html) for more information.
+- **csv** - This library is used to read and write csv files.
+Please see [csv documentation](https://docs.python.org/3/library/csv.html) for more information.
-- **Fire** - This library is used to accept command-line arguments.
+- **fire** - This library is used to accept command-line arguments.
 Please see [Python Fire Guide](https://google.github.io/python-fire/guide/) for more information.
-- **Questionary** - This library is used to provide user dialogs for the CLI.
+- **questionary** - This library is used to provide user dialogs for the CLI.
 Please see [Questionary Documentation](https://pypi.org/project/questionary/) for more information.
 You can access the [Questionary Source Code here](https://github.com/tmbo/questionary).
+- **tabulate** - This library is used to display the qualifying loans in the CLI.
+Please see [Tabulate Documentation](https://pypi.org/project/tabulate/) for more information.

 ---

 ## Installation Guide

-`Path` and `CSV` libraries are already installed with Python 3.7.
+The `pathlib` and `csv` libraries are already installed with Python 3.7.

-You will need to install `Fire` and `Questionary`.
-In order to use the Loan Qualifier application, you must install the following libraries first:
+In order to use the Loan Qualifier application, you will need to install `fire`, `questionary` and `tabulate`.
+Below are the instructions for installing each required library.

 **Fire**